-Brandon Griffiths - President, Dan Dunn - Vice President,
+Brandon Griffiths - President, Vice President - Hunter Lane,

 As a longtime active member of TMTA (since 2008), I am passionate about improving bike riding and hiking opportunities in the Tehachapi area.
 My interests include mountain biking, dirt bike riding, horse riding, hiking, and geology.
 I am a family man with a love for the outdoors and enjoying time with good friends.
 As a resident of Tehachapi since 2004, I’m excited to see all of the positive change and growth in the local biking community and I hope to add to that positivity and growth as president of TMTA.
 “Before you complain…have you volunteered yet?”

-With my 40+ years in Graphic Design, I’ve had the opportunity to support the mtn bike team, TMTA and other events that promote the outdoor activities available here in
+With my 40+ years in Graphic Design, I’ve had the opportunity to support the mtn bike team, TMTA, and other events that promote the outdoor activities available here

 It’s been exciting to watch how much the cycling community has grown in the past few years and to be a part of that, has been a privilege.